 City-dweller by upbringing, I found the outdoors in the North Carolina mountains.
-Hobbies, school, and work led a twisted path around the country before Sara and I eventually settled in northern Idaho with the dream of a piece of land of our own.
-Growing food, raising animals, living in a mountain landscape, and living in a small-town community were all high priorities.
+Hobbies, school, and work led a twisted path around the country before Sara and I eventually settled in Wyoming.
+Growing food, raising animals, being close to a mountain landscape, and living in a small-town community were all high priorities.

 A desire for high quality of food and high quality of life eventually led to an interest in permaculture and related philosophies of sustainable agriculture.
 A couple of PDC's later and we're "goin' for it", and hopefully not making too many type 1 errors!
 (Yep, that's a permaculture reference as well as a statistical one.
 A two-fer!)

 I grew up on a very large farm in central Kansas and to be honest, it took a long time and years living in the city for me to appreciate what I had growing up.
 As I got older I began to long for open space to live and to get my hands in the dirt.
 Every time I visited my sister on the farm and talked to her about canning and gardening, I realized that I envied her life.

 Going through yoga teacher training also opened my mind to living a more natural lifestyle and being aware of the food I was putting in my body.
 It was eye opening to see how much better I feel when I avoid processed food.